Walking on Eggshells

 You may experience physical symptoms such as headaches, muscle aches, or stomach aches.

-The good news is that the most powerful form of healing comes from within you.
+The most powerful form of healing comes from within you.

 H. Zell [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]